 Once we had applied the render to the wall, as the name suggests, we had to scratch a pattern in the drying render in order to give the top coat a good key.

 This shows the render scratch coat, the first coat of render to be applied

 Once this coat of render had been allowed to dry out, we came back the next day and started to mix up all that we needed to apply the coloured top coat.

-Here we are applying it to the house
+Here we are applying the through-coloured render to the house

 Once the render is “layed up” onto the wall, we have to work it around with various plastering tools, just like normal render, in order to get a nice smooth finish and the next photo shows the team leader putting the finishing touches to the wall.

 An epic photo of external wall render being expertly applied and smoothed out